Capricorn1/ipv6-router-scripts/README.md

 ```

-Examine each of the subdirectories listed above for documenation of the files in that directory.
+Examine each subdirectory listed above for documentation of the files in that directory.